codecrafters-io/build-your-own-x/README.md

 This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.

-> *What I cannot create, I do not understand — Richard Feynman.*
+> *"What I cannot create, I do not understand" ⁓ Richard Feynman, 1988*

 It's a great way to learn.